irunkel/HopfAlgebras/README.md

 `sha {K}`: Sweedler's four-dimensional Hopf algebra over a commutative ring `K`.
 So far contains the proof that it indeed defines a Hopf algebra, i.e. it provides <code>noncomputable instance : HopfAlgebraTens K (@sha K)</code>.

-TODOs: make the proofs less inelegant,implement examples alongside general theory: (co)integrals, R-matrices,...
+TODOs: make the proofs less inelegant, implement examples alongside general theory: (co)integrals, R-matrices,...
 Distant future: Show that representations of Sweedler's Hopf algebra in Vect are the same as those of the symmetric algebra of a two-dimensional purely odd super-vector space in SVect.

 ## ExampleFunctionAlgebra.lean